EarthSciML/AtmosphericDeposition.jl/docs/src/dry_deposition.md

 This is an implementation of a box model used to calculate changes in gas species concentration due to dry deposition.

 ## Running the model
-Here's an example of how concentration of different species, such as SO₂, O₃, NO₂, NO, H₂O₂ and CH₂O change due to dry deposition.
+Here's an example of how concentration of different species, such as SO₂, O₃, NO₂, NO, H₂O₂, CH₂O and HNO₃change due to dry deposition.

 We can create an instance of the model in the following manner:
 ```julia